dusty-nv/jetson-inference/README.md

 The network training should now converge faster than if it were trained from scratch.
 After the desired accuracy has been reached, copy the new model checkpoint back over to your Jetson and proceed as before, but now with the added classes available for recognition.

 ## Locating Object Coordinates using DetectNet
 The previous image recognition examples output class probabilities representing the entire input image.
-The second deep learning capability to highlight is detecting multiple objects, and finding where in the video those objects are located (i.e. extracting their bounding boxes).
+The second deep learning capability we're highlighting in this tutorial is detecting multiple objects, and finding where in the video those objects are located (i.e. extracting their bounding boxes).
 This is performed using a 'detectNet' - or object detection / localization network.

 The [`detectNet`](detectNet.h) object accepts as input the 2D image, and outputs a list of coordinates of the detected bounding boxes.
 Three example detection network models are are automatically downloaded during the repo [source configuration](#configuring):